martinsumner/leveled/docs/VOLUME.md

 The query load is relatively light compared to GET/PUT load in-line with Basho recommendations (decline from 350 queries per second to 120 queries per second through the test).
 The queries return o(1000) results maximum towards the tail of the test and o(1) results at the start of the test.

+Further details on the implementation of the secondary indexes for volume tests can be found in the [driver file](https://github.com/martinsumner/basho_bench/blob/mas-nhsload/src/basho_bench_driver_riakc_pb.erl) for the test.

 Riak + leveled           |  Riak + leveldb
 :-------------------------:|:-------------------------: